fyemane/Multi-Sudoku-console/README.md

 | Non-consecutive | Vertically and horizonatally adjacent cells don't have consecutive numbers. |
 | Asterisk & Girandola | Select cells are a new region with numbers 1-9. |

-You must edit the "chosen_type" variable in the program to change the sudoku variant.
+You must edit the "chosen_type" variable in the M to change the sudoku variant.